slevin/talks/oopwtf/slides.md

 ---

-# It's too hard to get it right the first time.
+# It's too hard to get code right the first time.

 ^trying to solve how to implement a feature and whats the best place to put this code